 The Journey of Clinical Trial Data Points

-From Patient to Tables, Figures, and Listings (TFLs)
+From Patient to Tables, Listings, and Figures (TLFs)

 Clinical trials are heavily regulated to ensure participant safety, good clinical practice, responsible research conduct, and quality data collection.
 We can’t properly explore the journey clinical trial data makes without first diving into some of the ways we ensure compliance.

-Tables, figures, and listings are what are used when writing the Clinical Study Report (CSR), publishing results on ClinicalTrials.Gov, and developing the package insert for approved products.
+Tables, listings, and figures are what are used when writing the Clinical Study Report (CSR), publishing results on ClinicalTrials.Gov, and developing the package insert for approved products.

 What is EDC?